E15

 Possible Causes

-Clogged condensate trap, Frozen or kinked condensate drain line, Improper trap installation, Condensate level sensor fault (if equipped)
+Clogged condensate trap, frozen or kinked condensate drain line, improper trap installation, condensate level sensor fault (if equipped).

 How to Fix / Troubleshooting

-- Step 1 – Locate condensate trap: On Triangle Tube condensing boilers, the trap is usually a clear or opaque plastic assembly at the bottom of the heat exchanger outlet.
+- Step 1 – Locate condensate trap: On Triangle Tube condensing boilers, the trap is usually a clear or opaque plastic assembly located at the bottom of the heat exchanger outlet.

 - Step 4 – Reassemble and prime: Reinstall the trap, making sure all seals are tight.
 Pour a small amount of clean water into the trap to prime it.